apache/beam/playground/terraform/infrastructure/cloudbuild-manual-setup/README.md

 ## Trigger 1 - Playground-infrastructure-trigger:

 To run FIRST trigger,
-navigate to Cloud Build page of your GCP project and click `RUN` for **Playground-infrastructure-trigger**.
+You have to change variables in SUBSTITUTIONS block in cloud build config file (playground/infrastructure/cloudbuild/cloudbuild_pg_infra.yaml), then navigate to Cloud Build page of your GCP project and click `RUN` for **Playground-infrastructure-trigger**.

 Once Playground infrastructure has been deployed, please navigate to [Playground deployment README](https://github.com/akvelon/beam/tree/Infra%2Bplayground-in-gke/playground/terraform#deploy-playground-infrastructure) and execute step #2: